 We’ll Let you Treat These Objects as Tables

 The cool part is that SQL Developer is going to treat those synonym objects as tables now that they’re in the Tables node.
 So all of the Table goodies are available to you, including context menus and drag-and-drop mouse operations.

 Note: these aren’t YOUR tables, you can just see them AS tables.
 You won’t be able to query these tables or make any data or DDL changes to these tables if the SELECT, INSERT, ALTER, … or whatever privileges haven’t been granted to your account.

 Why Can’t I Just Login as the Application Owner?

 It’s a pretty common security scheme to create a user with very low privilege levels and then only grant SELECT on objects they should see or to create local synonyms to objects they need to access.

-The ‘trick’ is just to remember to ask SQL Developer to show you SYNONYMS under your TABLES node.
-And I should clarify, it will only show synonyms that resolve to tables, not all types of objects.
+The ‘trick’ is just to remember to ask SQL Developer to show you SYNONYMS under your TABLEs & VIEWs nodes.